-(b) Any person having a claim which may be recovered under more than 1 insurance guaranty association or its equivalent shall seek recovery first from the association of the place of residence of the insured, except that if it is a first party claim for damage to property with a permanent location, such person shall seek recovery first from the association of the location of the property, and, if it is a workers' compensation claim, such person shall seek recovery first from the association of the residence of the claimant.
+(b) Any person having a claim which may be recovered under more than 1 insurance guaranty association or its equivalent shall seek recovery first from the association of the place of residence of the insured, except that, if it is a first-party claim for damage to property with a permanent location, recovery must be sought first from the association of the location of the property; and if it is a workers’ compensation claim, recovery must be sought first from the association of the residence of the claimant.
 Any recovery under this chapter shall be reduced by the amount of recovery from any other insurance guaranty association or its equivalent.

 § 4213 Prevention of insolvencies.

 To aid in the detection and prevention of insurer insolvencies: